Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Funding

+Considering that the optical degradation of an optical system is consistent across different images, the key is to understand the optical degradation of the applied optical system in the target domain.
 As Feynman once said, \textit{``What I cannot create, I do not understand''}.
 In this paper, we propose to mix and reconstruct aberrated images (\textit{create}) of both domains via a VQGAN~\cite{van2017neural, esser2021taming}, to learn the Quantized Domain-Mixing Representation (QDMR) for \textit{understanding} the domain gap.
-During the Vector-Quantized (VQ) codebook learning stage, the essential information pertaining to the reconstruction, \ie, the domain-mixing degradation-aware priors, is characterized and learned within a trainable codebook, which is coined Domain-Mixing Codebook (DMC).
+During the Vector-Quantized (VQ) codebook learning stage, the essential information pertaining to the reconstruction, \ie, the domain-mixing priors of optical degradation, is characterized and learned within a trainable codebook, which is coined Domain-Mixing Codebook (DMC).
 In this way, we design the QDMR-Base model for DACAC with the guidance of DMC, which is leveraged to modulate the image restoration features through feature quantization and affine transformation.
 The experimental results in Figure~\ref{fig:intro} (d) reveal that the QDMR-Base can deliver impressive restored images with sharper edges and fewer artifacts, illustrating that the DMC successfully transfers the target domain knowledge to the CAC model.

 Moreover, we find that the remarkable capacity of the trained VQGAN in QDMR to generate target real-world aberrated images showcases potential in the \textit{source domain to the target domain Transformation (s2tT)}.
 In this case, an s2tT constraint is devised to refine the pretraining objective, which enables the VQGAN to transform source synthetic images to target real-world images.
 We propose the \textit{QDMR-UDA} framework, which utilizes the supervision of pseudo target image pairs from s2tT and common applied UDA strategy, \ie, adversarial domain Feature Alignment (FA), to further adapt the base model to the target domain.
 As illustrated in Figure~\ref{fig:intro} (e), compared to the competitive UDA framework~\cite{wang2021unsupervised} and QDMR-Base, \textbf{only QDMR-UDA can effectively mitigate the issue of domain gap in CAC, generating realistic aberration-free image comparable to the oracle result. }